nhsconnect/FHIR-Maternity-Record/pages/overview/overview_the_journey.md

 ## Profile journey ##

-The initial focus of the profiling for Maternity Record is to use CareConnect level 2 profiles with explicit guidance on how to create the necessary FHIR structures.
+The initial focus of the profiling for Maternity Record is to use CareConnect level 2 profiles with explicit guidance on how to create the necessary FHIR structures which make up the Maternity Record.